dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 As usual, if you set an expectation without an action (i.e. the `.WillOnce()` or `.WillRepeatedly()` clause), when that expectation fires, the default action for that method will be taken.
-Since `unique_ptr<>` has a default constructor that returns a null `unique_ptr`, that’s what you’ll get if you don’t specify an
+Since `unique_ptr<>` has a default constructor that returns a null `unique_ptr`, that’s what you’ll get if you don’type specify an
 action:

 ```cpp